Translatio: Knowledge Migrations of the Medieval and Early Modern Periods

 & the Atlantic Medieval and Early Modern Group

-Registration will be on EventBrite and we will open that closer to the conference date: the registration fee will be $60, with $40 reduced rate for graduate students, sessional/stipendiary faculty, and independent scholars.
-The registration fee includes a reception on Friday evening and lunch on Saturday, as well as coffee breaks and light snacks throughout both days.
+Registration fees are $60, with $40 reduced rate for graduate students, sessional/stipendiary faculty, and independent scholars.
+The registration fee includes a reception on Friday evening and lunch on Saturday, as well as coffee breaks and light snacks throughout both days

 Participants will arrange their own accommodation: Rooms are being held for the AMA/AMEMG members at a B&B and a motel (see below): tell them you are attending the conference when you book.
 The rooms are only held until September 12, so book as soon as you can.